NihatMuradli/WRO2025-FE-VillageBoys/README.md

 ROS 2 gives us a solid foundation to bridge simulation and real-world performance, making it an essential part of the Hoqqa project.

+## 4. Mobility Management

+Mobility is the core element of the Hoqqa project, as the car must navigate efficiently, adapt to track conditions, and complete tasks with stability.
+To achieve this, the chassis and key components were designed in **3D modeling software** and printed using **PLA**, a material that is lightweight, durable, and cost-effective.
+PLA provides enough strength for stability while keeping the vehicle light, which is ideal since our design does not aim for extreme speeds but rather for precise and reliable control.

+The overall shape of Hoqqa is inspired by **formula-style cars**, with a low ground clearance that improves **road-holding** and reduces **aerodynamic drag**.
+This streamlined design helps the robot remain stable in turns and minimizes air resistance during movement.

+An important design constraint was the placement of the **LIDAR sensor**.
+Since the competition walls are only 10 cm high, the LIDAR had to be positioned under this limit to ensure accurate scanning of the environment.
+Careful adjustment of its mounting allows Hoqqa to detect walls and obstacles reliably while still fitting within the official size requirements.

+Finally, the **electronic components**—including motors, motor drivers, and sensors—were chosen specifically to maximize mobility.
+They provide enough torque and responsiveness for smooth navigation, enabling Hoqqa to combine precise control with efficient obstacle avoidance.

+### 4.1.